auth0/docs/articles/hosted-pages/login/index.md

 In some cases, you might have multiple apps and want to configure separate login pages for each.
 Since the hosted pages are configured in the [Dashboard](${manage_url}) at the tenant level (every client app you have set up on a single tenant would use the same Hosted Login Page), you would have to create a new tenant for each client that requires a different hosted page.

-In most cases, it would be preferred to use a single login page, which unifies your brand and the authentication experience for your users across thevarious areas in which they might encounter it.
+In most cases, it would be preferable to use a single login page, which unifies your brand and the authentication experience for your users across the various areas in which they might encounter it.
 Additionally, using the same pages, and the same tenant, will allow you to share the resources that would otherwise need to be separated across multiple tenants.

 Creating a separate tenant is only really a viable option for an organization that needs two or more separate sets of custom pages, such as for branding reasons.
 If an example corporation has multiple branded subsidiaries or products, and separate APIs for all of them, it might make sense for them to create several separate Auth0 tenants, each with their own hosted pages set up for that brand or product's specific needs.